Copyright © 2016

 For the next hour, Thomas was shown many things that he would never forget.
 When it was Cooper's turn, Thomas learned how to use the sword and what to do for his smaller size to make the enemy more easily defeated.
 Another hour passed before they were ready to take him back to the lines.
 It was now late in the afternoon and Thomas was ready for some rest.

-The other two men returned towards the woods as O'Malley escorted Thomas back to the lines.
+The other two men returned towards the woods as O'Rourke escorted Thomas back to the lines.
 Very little was said as the two walked along until they were close to where Thomas tent was standing.
 He was pleased to see the familiar figure of Corporal Creasy standing outside his tent waiting for Thomas.

-O'Malley looked at Corporal Creasy and gave him a curt nod.
+O'Rourke looked at Corporal Creasy and gave him a curt nod.
 Before he departed he looked at Thomas new tent.

 "I see they looking after you lad.
 You know now that you got all this, you should have yourself a servant to watch over it and help with the making and packing.
 I might know just the boy for it if you be interested."